ggarra13/mrv2/README.md

 The script is a superbuild script that will download all needed dependencies required.
 It will create a build and a BUILD-KERNEL-ARCH/BUILDTYPE/install directory where all files shall reside.
+Make sure you meet the basic dependencies for your platform.
+See [Dependencies](#dependencies).

 The default is to build with all cores in all the Operating Systems.
 If you want more or less cores pass another number to any of